“I am your monthly guest, now c’mon let me in, you have no choice” and the door is automatically opened to welcome this regular guest.

 You can consume small amounts of cinnamon with honey as well.

 Fennel seeds –

 Another nice flavorful medicine for menstrual cramp pain is the fennel seeds.
-In Hindi we call it ‘Saunf.
-It’s like a tradition to end our meals with slight amount of fennel seeds on our palms and chew it until we enjoy its refreshing flavor.
+In Hindi, we call it ‘Saunf.
+It’s like a tradition to end our meals with a slight amount of fennel seeds on our palms and chew it until we enjoy its refreshing flavour.

 These seeds may have vitamin c and quercetin which reduces the inflammation.

 And at last ladies, this is gonna be bright shiny happy light for your eyes, when you will read that dark chocolate is one of the best measures to get rid of cramps.